 I love macaroons and these are made with quinoa flour giving them a little boost in the nutrition department.
 They also happen to be gluten-free, soy-free, dairy-free, egg-free, and nut-free making them fit in almost every diet.
-These macaroons get a flavor boost from some cream skimmed off the top of a can of full-fat coconut milk and a little coconut extract in addition to the dried shredded coconut.
+These macaroons get a flavor boost from some cream skimmed off the top of a can of full-fat coconut milk, a little coconut extract and dried shredded coconut.

 I use maple syrup and agave to sweeten these cookies, but you could use all maple syrup instead.
 You can use any sweetener as long as you add some extra liquid if it’s a dry sweetener.

 If you have a Vitamix dry container, a spice mill or grinder you can try making your own quinoa flour.
 After my amaranth debacle I would not suggest using the wet container for your high-speed blender.
 Have you made your own before?
 What did you use to grind it?

 - 4 tablespoons warm water

 - ¼ cup coconut cream skimmed from the top of a full fat can of Coconut Milk (Do not use low-fat)

 - 1 teaspoon vanilla extract

 - ½ teaspoon coconut extract, optional